chipsalliance/caliptra-mcu-sw/docs/src/pldm_update_package.md

 These are reserved for vendor SOC images, if any.

-## Component n + 1 - Streaming Boot (Full SPI Flash) image
+## Component n + 1 - Full SPI Flash image

 This component contains the full flash image as defined in the [SPI Flash Layout Documentation](https://github.com/chipsalliance/caliptra-mcu-sw/blob/main/docs/src/flash_layout.md) from the Header section until the end of the images section.
-This is used for streaming boot.
+This is can be used for loading all the images at once for streaming boot.